bassamanator/Sovol-SV06-firmware/README.md

 ### Adjust Configuration with MCU Path

+*NB* If you are using KIAUH, in the menu under [4] Advanced, you will find an option to identify the `mcu` port.

 1. Find what port the `mcu` (printer motherboard) is connected to via **one** of the following commands:

    - `ls /dev/serial/by-id/*`